 According to the data and discussion above, the amide-based multipodal ligand could form complexes with lanthanide ions and exhibit a caverned conformation.
 The complexes exhibited characteristic fluorescence of europium and terbium ion, respectively.
-It has been showed that the nature of the anion has a great effect upon the composition of the complexes.
-The difference in the composition of the complexes results in the difference in the emission properties of them.
-The luminescence intensity of Ln(III) perchlorate complex is stronger than that of nitrate complex.
-Based on those results, a series of new amidebased multipodal derivatives could be designed and synthesized to optimize the luminescent properties of these lanthanide ions.
+The different anions may affect the fluorescence of europium and terbium ions.
+Based on those results, a series of new amide-based multipodal derivatives could be designed and synthesized to optimize the luminescent properties of these lanthanide ions.